24dakenlo/light-physics/README.md

 ## Radiation is light

-The word "radiation" means beams of various particles.
-For example. $\alpha$ ray is a beam of $\alpha$ particle (nucleus of helium), while $\beta$ ray is a beam of electrons.
-However, "radiation" in "radiation ecology" means, specifically, a beam of photons.
-The beam of photons is also called "electromagnetic wave".
+"Radiation" means a beam of tiny particles.
+For example, $\alpha$ ray is a beam of $\alpha$ particles (nucleus of helium), while $\beta$ ray is a beam of electrons.
+However, "radiation" in "radiation ecology" means, specifically, a beam of "photons".
+It is also called "electromagnetic wave".
 You may wonder about the gap of imagination of "beam of particles" and "wave", but they describe a same phenomenon in different perspectives.
 We will see it later.
 Anyway, this phenomenon is sometimes called "light".
-In short, "radiation" in "radiation ecology" is "light".

 ## Visible light and invisible light

 When we hear the word "light", we may imagine the light which we can see (so called "visible light").
-Indeed, people may sometimes use the word "light" in that way.
-However, in physics, "light" includes invisible light, too.
-Both visible and invisible light are a same phenomena which is a beam of photon or electromagnetic wave.
-It's visibility is a matter of how human eyes' are capable of detecting it.
+Indeed, people may use the word "light" in that way.
+However, in nature, there is invisible light, such as ultraviolet (UV) light and infrared light.
+Both visible and invisible light are a same phenomena: a beam of photon (or electromagnetic wave).
+Its visibility is a matter of how human eyes' are capable of detecting it (we will learn it later).
+Because the nature and the behavior of light strongly depends on it's wavelength, physisists use different names for describing light in a different wavelength.
+Namely, from short to long, light has names such as: $\gamma$ ray, X ray, ultraviolet (UV) light, visible light, near infrared (NIR) light, mid infrared light, microwave, etc.

 It is a wave which transfers in the "electromagnetif field".
 So, what is the "electromagnetic field"?
 It is a basic feature of space that includes both an "electric field" and a "magnetic field."
 No one knows exactly why space has these features, but they exist.